clarkemw/script.moonlight-embedded-launcher/README.md

 5. The next step is pairing with the Gamestream host.
 Ensure that the host is on and connected to the local network.
 Then start the pairing process by selecting `Yes`.
 You will be prompted with an authentication code in the Kodi gui.
 Enter this code in the popup that appears on the Gamestream host.
 ![Pairing menu](readme_files/pair_code.png)
 ![Gamestream host pop-up](readme_files/gamestream_prompt.png)
+Note screenshot above is from old Nvidia Gamestream software.
+Sunshine has a similar pin entry capability in the web interface under the "Pin" tab.
-Visit `Configure/Pair` in the GUI if you ever need to register a new Gamestream host.
+Visit `Configure/Pair` in the Kodi Add-on GUI if you ever need to register a new Gamestream host.

-6. Launch moonlight-embedded from within Kodi and enjoy your game streaming experience.
+7. Launch moonlight-embedded from within Kodi and enjoy your game streaming experience.
 Select `Play Game` and follow the prompts to play any game registered with gamestream.
 Select `Configure` to pair with a new host, update the Docker container or adjust settings (resolution, framerate, bitrate, custom IPs, custom moonlight flags etc).
 ```
 Kodi/Add-ons/Game add-ons/Moonlight Embedded Launcher
 ```